Long Term Events

 Truman Doctrine Speech

-President Truman believed the Ho Chi Minh was a puppet of the USSR and fearful of the spread of Communism and not wanting to alienate France supported France’s bid to control Vietnam.
+Truman believed that Ho Chi Minh was a puppet of the USSR.
+He was fearful of the spread of Communism and did not want to alienate France.
+He therefore supported France’s bid to retain control of Vietnam.

 1949 (1st October)

-China became a Communist Country, The People’s Republic of China under the leadership of Mao Zedong
+China became a Communist Country, The People’s Republic of China was formed under the leadership of Mao Zedong

 The French in Vietnam persuaded Bao Dai to return as puppet Emperor.
 His love of women and material possessions gave him the nickname Playboy Emperor.